LewisScally/lchat-feedback-2/src/pages/index.md

     image: images/hero.png
     image_alt: App preview
     title: This Is A Big Hero Headline
-    content: >-
+    content: >
-      Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
+      We appreciate your feedback, please complete the below form for a chance to win £1000
     actions:
       - label: Learn More
         url: /features